 Once the arrest has been made, an evidentiary chemical test is required of the suspect, usually at the police station.
 Still without an attorney present, the individual must choose either a breath or blood test.
 If the arrested individual refuses to submit to testing, the law imposes an automatic one-year license suspension and an extended jail sentence.
 Breath tests are administered using some version of a breathalyzer which, unknown to the general public, are highly unreliable machines.
 Further, the officers administering the test are often inexperienced with the correct procedures.
 Nevertheless, the suspect's license will be immediately suspended if the breath test result is over .08%, if a blood sample is taken for later analysis, or if the suspect refuses chemical testing.
 The officer will then confiscate the driver's license and issue the arrestee a pink "Notice of Suspension" form, which also serves as a 30-day temporary license.

 You should know that following a DUI suspect's booking and eventual release, the individual has two separate proceedings to deal with.
 First is the administrative license suspension hearing.
 Note: It is critical that the suspect, or preferably his lawyer, contact the DMV within 10 calendar days from the time of the arrest to schedule an administrative hearing.
 After 10 days, the individual forfeits his right to a hearing -- and any chance to have the suspension "set aside".

 If a hearing is not demanded, or if it has been lost, there will be a license suspension of four months for a first offense.
-This suspension begins 30 days after the arrest or, if a hearing has been held and lost, upon notification by mail.
-For second time offenders (within the past 10 years), or if chemical testing was refused, the suspension will be one year.
+This suspension begins 30 days after the arrest or, if a hearing has been held and lost, upon notification by mail. four months for a first offense; if a chemical test was refused, the suspension is for one year.